 Q. Do you offer cheaper fares for children?

-A. Yes; we’re thrilled when families sail with us, and we offer special discount tickets for infants (aged under 2) and children (aged 2-15).
+A. Yes; we’re thrilled when families sail with us, and we offer special discount tickets for infants (0-1 years) and children (2-11 years).
 To find the prices for your chosen trip visit our fares page.

 Q. What family facilities do you have on-board?